codingColinMcM/Employee-Information-Database-MySQL/README.md

 # Employee-Information-Database-MySQL

-I am watching a Charisma on Command about Bree Larson and learned that some times
+I am watching a Charisma on Command about Bree Larson and learned that sometimes I

 ## Description